HaroldMontanoHurtado/HaroldMontanoHurtado/README.md

 Welcome to my GitHub!
-I'm Jean Carlos, a systems engineering student.
-When I am not studying or programming, I play some music with my electric guitar, I like to read about personal and collective improvement, I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.
+I'm Harold Montano, a systems engineering.
+When I am not studying or programming, I play some music and doing sport, I like about personal networks, I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.

 ### ✔️ I'm currently learning
-- Kotlin (android development)
+- Fullstack (JavaScript, React and node)
-- Java (desktop apps)
+- AWS Free Tier (Cloud)

 ### 😍 What i like to do:
-- I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!
+- I like challenges, learning languages, LOGICAL PROBLEMS, helping, sharing and living

-### 💡 Goals for 2020:
+### 💡 Goals for 2026:
-- Finish my first app on android and publish it on play store
+- Finish my list of 8 new programs.
-- Learn the basics of JavaScript, TypeScript
+- Learn the basics of JavaScript, TypeScript, React and node
-- Become skilled in Java, kotlin
+- Become skilled in Fullstack and Cybersecurity
-- Grow as a person
+- Grow as a person and profesional

 ### ⚡ Relevant achievement
-- Enter the Francisco José de Caldas district university at a very low cost
+- Graduated of Universidad del Valle, Colombia.

 ### 🛠 Interested in:
-- Desktop, mobile, fronted, devOps, games, designer.
+- Desktop, AI research, fronted, devOps, games.